Housing Benefit: help with your rent

 Housing Benefit is means-tested so it depends on your income, savings and investments.
 You may be able to claim if:

-- you are personally or jointly liable to pay rent on your home
+- you are personally or jointly responsible to pay rent on your home

 - you have less than £16,000 in savings or investments (unless you receive Guarantee Pension Credit, which has no upper savings limit)